 Design for Social Media – Canva comes to our rescue once again with a variety of templates, illustrations, and GIFs, both for posts and short videos.
 And guess what?
 With the majority of them, you can get away for free and even add your own files from other free sources and incorporate them into the design.

 Designed Posts that Incorporate a Mockup – this is a real treasure, because it’s fast, easy, and economical at the same time, and it easily illustrates your product to the world just by uploading a screen that you have already designed for the prototype.
-A cool and free source for the most part is Smartmockups – use it and let me know how it was in the comments!
+A cool and free source, for the most part, is Smartmockups that lets you upload your product screen designs to web and mobile mockups of various sizes.
+Plus, if you want to show off your social media marketing, you can use Mockfire that provides 360-degree social media and Google Ads mockup design tools.
+Use them and share your experience in the comments!

 Video – This is a tricky one.
 You can get creative and play with Instagram’s free video tools and then save the video and upload it as a story to the many platforms that offer a Story today.
 You can also edit short videos on Canva, with their own videos (most of which will cost you money), or with your own video adding Canva icons to it.
 However, I found two tools that allowed me to create quality videos, the first one is an animation video tool, Powtoon, that for the first 4 days will allow you to make and download a stunning premium video.
 The only thing that bummed me out, is that they add their own logo to the video if you have not purchased a subscription.
 Another solution is Boosted app which offers a cheap subscription for one month for less than $20, or for less than $70 for a year – and the value you get for this budget is awesome.